-The Agency develops a Comprehensive Annual Financial Report (CAFR) which has won awards from GFOA.
-The Popular Annual Financial Report (PAFR) is a summary of the CAFR.
+The Agency develops Comprehensive and Popular Annual Financial Reports (CAFR/PAFR) which have won awards from the GFOA.

 Ten year financial trends in the CAFR include:

 Project opportunities with M1W can be found here.
 When submitting bids or proposals:

 M1W's bonds are rated A+ by Standard and Poors (S&P) and its debt coverage ratio for 17-18 was 144% (125% is required/170% coverage is recommended per policy).
 Key disclosures are listed below: